 If you own a pet, at any age, you should recognize the risks to your pet and make a plan so your pet is provided for no matter what happens to you.
 Sadly, millions of loving animals are euthanized in shelters every year in the United States.
 You do not want your pet to end up being one of them because you have no plan in place if you pass away or become unable to care for them.

 What Should be Included in Your Pet Plan?

-Your pet plan should involve selecting a guardian for your pet and making provisions in your will for the guardian to take custody of the animal.
+Your pet plan should include selecting a guardian for your pet and making provisions in your will for the guardian to take custody of the animal.
 It is imperative that you speak with the person who you have chosen as a guardian to make sure they are willing to assume responsibility.
-Because circumstances can change, you should also select a backup guardian in case the person who had originally agreed to care for the animal becomes unable to do so.
+Because circumstances can change, you should also select a backup guardian in case the person who had originally agreed to care for the animal is unable to do so.

 For many people, choosing a guardian and providing instructions for their pet in their will is the extent of the planning they do.
 However, some caring pet owners decide to go further.
 These pet owners know there are costs associated with caring for a pet and they don’t want to ever see their animal go without.